-ARE YOU INTERESTED FOR EXCHANGE MOBILITY AT THE UNIVERSITY OF SARAJEVO?
+ARE YOU INTERESTED FOR AN EXCHANGE TO UNIVERSITY OF SARAJEVO?

-An exchange student can be defined as a person doing a short/limited period of study abroad (in the framework of ongoing studies at the home institution).
+An exchange student can be defined as a person doing a limited period of study abroad (in the framework of ongoing studies at the home institution).
 This mobility increases one’s linguistic and social skills and well as the maturity, confidence and self-esteem.
 Having an International experience has a positive impact in your future career and it’s a mind opened for an increasingly global world.
+Exchange is usually done through the implementation of different mobility programs (i.e. Erasmus+, CEEPUS, Mevlana, International Visegrad Fund, DAAD, Fulbright, programs supported by government through their embassies in the host countries, university, national or regional funds, or self-financed mobility).

 HOW TO APPLY?